JohnEsleyer/JohnEsleyer/README.md

 Hi 👋 My name is Ralph John Esleyer Policarpio
 ==============================================

-Web and mobile developer
+Aspiring Web and mobile developer
 ---------------------------------------------------

-I am a web and mobile developer.
+I am an aspiring web and mobile developer.
 Currently studying computer science at NDMU.
 My area of research is computer graphics, computer vision, and GANs.

 *   🌍  I'm based in Koronadal City, South Cotabato, Philippines
 *   🖥️  See my portfolio at http://johnesleyer.dev